bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 dependencyManager.Register<IEmailService, DefaultEmailService>(lifeCycle: DependencyLifeCycle.InstancePerLifetimeScope);
 ```

 It accepts two life cycles: InstancePerLifetimeScope & SingleInstance.
 InstancePerLifetimeScope creates a new instance of your class for every web request, every background job start, etc. But SingleInstance creates one instance and uses that anywhere.
-Classes which are registered using InstancePerLifetimeScope have access to IUserInformationProvider which provides you information about the current user and some classes like Entity framework's db context and repositories.
-(Default lifecycle is InstancePerLifetimeScope if you call .Register without specifying life cycle)
+Classes which are registered using InstancePerLifetimeScope have access to current user, and some classes like Entity framework's db context and repositories should be registered using InstancePerLifetimeScope.

 You've also other Register methods like RegisterGeneric, RegisterInstance, RegisterTypes and RegisterUsing, you're welcomed to use those method if you're a DI ninja ;D